GuardianAngelWw/agent-zero-docker-minimal/README.md

 # agent-zero-docker-minimal

-A repository that builds and runs the Agent Zero Docker container with proper build-time image pulling and Kubernetes deployment support.
+A repository that builds and runs the Agent Zero Hacking Edition Docker container with proper build-time image pulling and Kubernetes deployment support.

 ## Features

+- Agent Zero Hacking Edition with cybersecurity focus
+- Whisper speech-to-text model disabled for performance optimization
 - Secure container configuration with non-root user
 - Health checks for better monitoring
 - Resource limits for stability